ome/omero-insight/FAQ.md

 **Windows**:

 You must edit the config file `app\OMERO.insight.cfg` stored in application folder.
-JVMOptions are availablit in the `[JVMOptions]` block, e.g.:
+JVMOptions are available in the `[JVMOptions]` block, e.g.:

 ```
 [JVMOptions]